aritram1/learnJS/AJAX/How to do AJAX call from Javascript.md

 # How to do AJAX call from Javascript
-There are 2 ways we will discuss here by which we can create ajax requests with javascript built in methods.
+Here we will discuss 2 ways to create ajax requests with vanilla javascript i.e. built in objects/methods.
-- using XMLHttpRequest
+- with XMLHttpRequest, follows a callback based approach
-- using fetch API, whihc has a simpler syntax and follows a promise based approach
+- with fetch API, which has a simpler syntax and follows a promise based approach

 Let's see both in details.
 ## Using XMLHttpRequest